-At Colley Lane Primary Academy (CLPA) we want all children to be confident readers who enjoy reading because we believe ‘A child who reads is an adult that thinks’.
+At Colley Lane Primary Academy (CLPA), we want all children to be confident readers who enjoy reading because we believe ‘A child who reads is an adult that thinks’.

 In the Early Years and KS1, a phonics into reading approach is used where children are taught to apply their phonics skills to enable them to become fluent readers.
 We follow the Little Wandle Letters and Sounds Revised approach to phonics which is detailed below.
+In Year 2, when children have completed the Little Wandle phonics program and are secure, fluent readers they then move from the phonics books to Accelerated Reader books.
+If there are children in KS1 who are ready to read at a more independent level, they should be progressed to Accelerated Reader.

 In KS2, the Accelerated Reader (AR) Programme is used.
 Under this programme, children are empowered to select books suited to their level and interest in reading which is registered under the AR scheme.
 There are over 38,000 titles in the AR scheme.
-After completing reading an AR book from our library, children then complete an associated book quiz which is designed to improve their comprehension skills.
-You can find out more about our Accelerated Reader Programme on our English subject page.
+After reading an AR book from our library, children then complete an associated book quiz which is designed to improve their comprehension skills.
+You can find out more about our Accelerated Reader Programme on our English subject page

-At Colley Lane Primary Academy we use the Little Wandle Letters and Sounds Revised systematic synthetic phonics programme (SSP).
+At Colley Lane Primary Academy, we use the Little Wandle Letters and Sounds Revised systematic synthetic phonics programme (SSP).

 Through the programme, children learn that the letters of the alphabet represent different sounds (phonemes), that some letters combine to make different sounds, and that they are put together to make words.
-The process by which children learn sounds and the subsequent letter (grapheme) they represent is called grapheme to phoneme correspondence (GPC).
+The process by which children learn sounds and the subsequent letter/s (grapheme) they represent is called grapheme to phoneme correspondence (GPC).

 The programme is broken down into phases.
 Phase 2, 3 and 4 are taught in Reception and Phase 5 is taught in Year 1.
 Each phase introduces new sounds (phonemes) and tricky words (these are words which follow a complex spelling pattern and are non-phonetic).
 All phases build on the learning in previous phases.